 Warnings will only display on the release page if:

 Jira Software is connected to your development tools, e.g. Bitbucket, GitHub, GitLab, or Jenkins.
 Learn more about integrating with development tools.

 You have the 'View Development Tools' permission.
 Learn more about Jira permissions.

 Warnings are enabled.
 You can see which warnings are enabled by clicking the Manage warnings button.
 You must have project administrator permissions to enable or disable warnings.

-The release page will display the commits, branches, pull requests, builds, and deployments related to each issue, provided that:
+The release page will display the commits, branches, pull requests, builds, and deployments related to each issue in your version, provided that: